ZapFile.ai

 Zapfile launched in October 2025.
 The first week, we had exactly two users: me, testing transfers between my phone and laptop, and one friend I had asked to try it.
 The second week we had maybe five.
 I know this because I was watching the server logs compulsively and could count the unique sessions by hand.

 The idea was straightforward to the point of being obvious: send a file, the other person gets it, nothing is kept anywhere.
 No account.
 No upload to Google's servers.
 No link that lives forever.
 No compression destroying your photos.
-Just a file moving from here to there and then gone.

 The First Real Users